You are going to read everything you want to know about our Open Water Diver course here, but first, there are two things you may want to check:

 There aren't any maximum age limit for scuba diving.
 However, (as we will discuss shortly) you should be medically fit to participate in scuba activities.
 If you have any doubts about your medical fitness, it is best to consult your physician before enrolling.
 There are many seasoned divers in the world who are actively diving for more than 30 years.
 Therefore diving has nothing to do with old age if you are medically fit.

-Water Skills: During your traning or experience dives, you need to be comfortable enough to float on the surface, to swim and maintain balance underwater.
+Water Skills: During your training or experience dives, you need to be comfortable enough to float on the surface, to swim and maintain balance underwater.
 There are no special swimming styles or particular distances to be accomplished in order to be eligible for diver training.
 However, your instructor will check if you are comfortable to stay in the water without any swimming aid.
 So, during your confined water training, you will be asked to:

 1) demonstrate that you can comfortably maintain yourself in water too deep in which to stand by completing a 10-minute swim/float without using any swim aids,